SuperNova76/TopCPToolKit/docs/settings/reconstruction.md

 `doMAXW`
 :   save information about the reconstruction with the maximum-weight estimator.
 The default is `False`.

+`saveLlhHisto`
+:   save likelihood histograms (`MMC_likelihoods.root`) for debugging purposes.
+If enabled, it can slow down the MMC running time!
+The default is `False`.

 !!! success "Registers the following variables:"
     - `mmc_fit_status`: the returned status of the MMC fit
     - `mmc_mlm_mass`: the mass of the di-tau resonance using the maximum-likelihood estimator